hmlongco/Factory/Sources/Factory/Factory.docc/Debugging/Debugging.md

 Note that enabling trace logging enables it for *all* containers.

+One final consideration is that logging the construction of an object will show everything intialized as part of that resolution cycle.
+Anything created lazily after the fact may not appear in the trace.

 ## Logging

 Trace logs are usually just printed to the system log, but you can change that behavior if needed.